 Reference Ranges

-Interpretation should always consider calcium, phosphorus, vitamin D, and kidney function.
-PTH alone cannot diagnose the condition without these supporting values.
+Interpretation should always take into account calcium, phosphorus, vitamin D status, and kidney function.
+An isolated PTH value is rarely sufficient for diagnosis without these accompanying measurements.

 Sample Type